-3 in 5 of us will care for someone in our lifetime
+Three in five of us will care for someone in our lifetime

-A carer is anyone who cares, unpaid, for a family member or friend who due to illness, disability, a mental health problem or an addiction, cannot cope without their support.
+A carer is any of us who cares, unpaid, for a family member or friend who due to illness, disability, a mental health problem or an addiction, cannot cope without our support.

-Many people do not see themselves as family carers.
-Statistically, it takes two years for people to recognise themselves in this role.
+Many of us who look after someone do not see ourselves as family carers.
+It normally takes two years for people to recognise themselves as being a carer.

 Do you help a family member, child, friend or neighbour that: